Donate

-Ona Prokes has been around racket sports her whole life and is testament to their benefits.
+Ona Prokes has been around racquet sports her whole life and is testament to their benefits.
 Graduating in 2021 with a degree in Entrepreneurship and minors in Sports Management and Legal Studies, she speaks Chinese and German.
 She also loves to tell young people about the benefits of playing squash.

 "Many parents don't realize that squash offers huge benefits.
 As a Gen-Z woman I'm used to people thinking we can't even send an email," she said.
 "But squash teaches you how to schedule, how to think, how to be resilient.
 It teaches you to have tough conversations.
 It teaches you to enjoy pressure.
 I learned so much from the game.
 It made me who I am today, and I'm eager to share it."